MileHacker Logo

 Currency and Exchange

 The Uzbekistani Som (UZS) is the only legal tender.
 Foreign currencies, especially USD and EUR, are widely accepted for exchange at official banks and licensed exchange offices.
-These are common in city centers and the airports.
+These are prevalent in city centers and the airports.
 Avoid unofficial street places to exchange money.

 Reminders